CUNY-CL/wikipron/data/src/README.md

 [`scrape.py`](scrape.py) calls WikiPron's scraping functions on all Wiktionary languages with over 100 entries.
-If a `.phones` file is present for a given language, the process will generate an additional file filtered to only containing the permitted phones/phonemes.
+If a `.phones` file is present for a given language, the process will generate an additional filtered file only containing the permitted phones/phonemes.
 [`generate_summary.py`](generate_summary.py) generates a
 [README](../README.md) and a [TSV](../languages_summary.tsv) with selected